hoctor/NeuralNetworkjs/README.md

 steps:
-1- build any HTTP-server , you can do it as you like 2- run it
+1- build any HTTP-server , you can do it as you like /n 2- run it /n
-3- you can change HTML file for training
+3- you can change HTML file for training /n
-4- to much epochs may take some time to process
+4- too much epochs may take some time to process

 Thanks
 any doubt contact me